gamedaoco/gamedao-protocol/control/README.md

 * Create an onchain organizations.
 * Add some members to the organization.
-* Use related module (flow) to raise funds via governance.
+* Use related module (flow) to raise funds via croudfunding.
 * Use related module (signal) to manage raised funds via proposals.